orenbaldinger/orenbaldinger.github.io/readme.md

 ## Welcome

-I was born in Hartfurd, Connecticut, grew up in San Antonio, Texas, received a MS in Computer Science from [Indiana University], and currently live in Seattle, Washington.
+I was born in Hartfurd, Connecticut, grew up in San Antonio, Texas, received a Masters in Computer Science from [Indiana University], and currently live in Seattle, Washington.

 ## Employment